AI-Gents

 I don't know about you, but I very often have at least one terminal open

-For a quick AI fix, open a terminal, ai ask “something very important“ --stream
+For a quick AI fix, open a terminal, ai ask "something important" --stream, Boom, done.

 Whatever the case, it is time for you to ai agent create a-fancy-agent